estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	ORG	Talibani	0	root
+1	ORG	Stockmanni	0	root

-2	OTHER	pealetungi	1	nmod
+2	OTHER	kaubamaja	1	nmod

-3	OTHER	eest	2	case
+3	OTHER	asemel	2	case

 has_ner: True